Multi-unit Auction over a Social Network: The MUDAR mechanism

 \begin{proof} {\bf Complexity.} The time complexity of the algorithm can be proved in the same way as for Theorem~\ref{thm:MUDAN}.
 We also maintain a sorted list to store the explored nodes whose first $m$ elements are those in $\PWin$, and label a node if it is added in $W$.
 In this implementation, the algorithm runs in $O(n^2+|E|)$.

 {\bf Efficiency.} For the efficiency condition, note that when the termination condition is met, all buyers are explored.
-Moreover, $\AW$ contains those buyers in $A$ with the top-$m$ reported valuations.
-By Lemma~\ref{lem:MUDAR-IC}, they are also the buyers with the top-$m$ true valuations.
-This means that the mechanism will allocate items optimally, thus ensuring efficiency.
-The rest of the proof follows from Lemma~\ref{lem:MUDAR-property} and Lemma~\ref{lem:MUDAR-IC}. \end{proof}
+Next we show that in MUDAR these buyers form an equilibrium, which is efficient.

+The proof of Lemma~\ref{lem:MUDAR-IC} has shown that given the value $\mu$, for each agent $w$ with valuation $v_i\geq \mu$, truthful reporting $v_w'=v_w$ is the dominant strategy.

+While for each agent $i$ with valuation $v_i<\mu$, there are three cases: \begin{enumerate}[leftmargin=*] \item If $i$ reports a valuation such that she losses the auction, her utility is $0$. \item If $i$ reports a valuation $v_i'>\mu$ such that she is an allocation winner, her utility is $u_i=v_i-\hat{p}_w\leq 0$. \item If $i$ reports a valuation such that she is an reward winner, her utility is $u_i=v_i-(\hat{p}_w-v_i')\geq 0$.
+Further, $u_i$ is maximised when $v_i'=\mu$.
+Therefore, reporting a valuation $v_i'=\mu$ is $i$'s dominant strategy. \end{enumerate} Then an equilibrium is formed where each agent $w$ with valuation $v_i\geq \mu$ truthfully reports and each other agent with valuation $v_i< \mu$ reports $v_i'=\mu$.
+In this equilibrium, MUDAR can selects the buyers with the top-$m$ true valuations as the winners, which shows the efficiency of MUDAR.